andang72/architecture-community-studio-web/README.md

   - Tools (Visual Studio Code .. )

 #### Installing & Local Development
-Start by typing the following commands in your terminal in order to get **dashboard** full package on your machine and starting a local development server with live reload feature.
+Start by typing the following commands in your terminal in order to get **studio** full package on your machine and starting a local development server with live reload feature.

 ```
 > git clone https://github.com/andang72/architecture-community-studio-web.git studio-web